samsungsamiio/samsungsami.io/source/sami/api-spec.md

 }
 ~~~

-You could send multiple messages to register more than one devices.
-Then you can send and receive messages for these devices over one bi-directional WebSocket.
+You could send multiple messages to register more than one device.
+Then you can send and receive messages for these devices over a single bi-directional WebSocket.
 {:.info}

 ##### Ping